broadinstitute/epi-lims-workflows/README.md

 - these steps should all be managed by terraform so the entire environment can be redeployed

 RENAME REPO TO epi-lims-pipelimes

+This needs to get fixed so that can use cromwell-tools python lib: https://github.com/broadinstitute/cromwell-tools/issues/109